Moon clip: History

 The modern moon clip was devised shortly before World War I in 1908.
 The device then became widespread during the war, when the relatively new M1911 semi-automatic pistol could not be manufactured fast enough for the war effort.
 The U.S. War Department asked Smith & Wesson and Colt to devise ways to use the M1911's .45 ACP rimless cartridge in their revolvers.
 The result was the M1917 revolver, employing moon clips to chamber the military-issue .45 ACP ammunition.
 Smith & Wesson invented and patented the half-moon clip, but at the request of the Army allowed Colt to also use the design free of charge in their own version of the M1917 revolver.
-After the war, Naomi Alan, an engineer employed by Smith & Wesson, developed a 6-round full-moon clip.

 However, many civilian shooters disliked and still dislike using moon clips.
 Although full moon clips allow a revolver to be very quickly reloaded, loading and unloading the clips is tedious, and bent clips can bind the cylinder and cause misfires.

 Moon clips can be formed by stamped high-carbon steel, heat treated, and finished to prevent rust.
 Alternatively they can be made from pre-heat-treated stainless steel and cut out using either wire EDM or laser machinery.
 They can also be made by injection molding plastic.
 Each process has its benefits and drawbacks such as cost and durability.